-Advise the patient about the possibility of priapism as a result of treatment with tamsulosin hydrochloride capsules and other similar medications.
-Patients should be informed that this reaction is extremely rare, but if not brought to immediate medical attention, can lead to permanent erectile dysfunction (impotence) [see Warnings and Precautions (5.3)].
+Patients should be advised about the possibility of priapism as a result of treatment with tamsulosin hydrochloride capsules and other similar medications.
+Patients should be informed that this reaction is extremely rare, but if not brought to immediate medical attention, can lead to permanent erectile dysfunction (impotence) [].

-Screening for Prostate Cancer
+17.3 Screening for Prostate Cancer

-Prostate cancer and BPH frequently co-exist; therefore, screen patients for the presence of prostate cancer prior to treatment with tamsulosin hydrochloride capsules and at regular intervals afterwards [see Warnings and Precautions (5.4)].
+Prostate cancer and BPH frequently coexist; therefore, patients should be screened for the presence of prostate cancer prior to treatment with tamsulosin hydrochloride capsules and at regular intervals afterwards []

+see Warnings and Precautions () 5.4.

-• Intraoperative Floppy Iris Syndrome
+17.4 Intraoperative Floppy Iris Syndrome

-Advise the patient when considering cataract or glaucoma surgery to tell their ophthalmologist that they have taken tamsulosin hydrochloride capsules [see Warnings and Precautions (5.5)].
+Patients considering cataract surgery should be advised to tell their ophthalmologist that they have taken tamsulosin hydrochloride capsules [].